electricimp/Builder/README.md

 ### Variables

-Variables defined by `@set` statements are available in expressions.
-Undefined variables are evaluated as `null`.
+- Variables defined by `@set` statements are available in expressions.
+- Undefined variables are evaluated as `null`.
+- Variable names can contain `$`, `_`, latin letters and digits and can start only with a non-digit.

 ### Functions